 Facing Foreclosure?
 Contact the HomeCorps Hotline at (617) 573-5333

 Addressing the foreclosure crisis is one of the most important things we can do to restore a healthy economy.
-Utilizing funds stemming from the recent nationwide state-federal settlement over unlawful foreclosures, the Attorney General’s Office launched a statewide foreclosure prevention and borrower support initiative entitled the HomeCorps.
+Utilizing funds stemming from the nationwide state-federal settlement over unlawful foreclosures, the Attorney General’s Office launched a statewide foreclosure prevention and borrower support initiative called HomeCorps.